Co-PLNet: A Collaborative Point-Line Network for Prompt-Guided Wireframe Parsing: Experiments

 \subsection{Comparison with SOTA Methods}

 To comprehensively evaluate our performance, we conducted extensive comparisons with state-of-the-art (SOTA) approaches on the two datasets.
-Tabulated in \cref{tab:performance_comparison_small}, for both color and greyscale inputs, our method consistently outperforms prior work across all sAP thresholds on both datasets, while maintaining a real-time efficiency at 76.8 FPS.
+Tabulated in \cref{tab:performance_comparison_small}, for both color and greyscale inputs, our method consistently outperforms prior work across all sAP thresholds on both datasets, while maintaining real-time efficiency at 76.8 FPS with only a marginal parameter overhead compared with PLNet (8.89M vs. 8.78M).
 Visual comparisons in \cref{fig:placeholder} highlight the improvements of our framework.
 Compared with F-Clip, HAWPv2, and PLNet, Co-PLNet produces more complete and geometrically consistent line–junction structures, closely matching the ground truth annotations.
 These findings establish Co-PLNet as a competitive approach for accurate and efficient wireframe parsing.